guptakaran11/grasskode-website/content/post/travel/where-is-north-east/assam-kaziranga.md

 Kaziranga National Park had been on my list for as long as I can remember.
 I always wanted to see the Greater Indian one-horned Rhinos.
 It was ideally supposed to be right after Ziro but due to rains the National park was closed.
 We made a trip to Kaziranga by the end of November, not long after the opening of the park.
 Besides being able to visit the park the other excitement was to be back on our bikes.
 For me it had been a long break since I did Meghalaya in a car before I went home for Diwali.
 For Karan the break was shorter but it was good to be back on our monsters :heart:.

-Loaded with recommendations we left for the national park leaving the comfort and delicious food of my aunt's house yet one more time, it was slowly becoming a base for us in the north east.
+Loaded with recommendations we left for the national park leaving the comfort and delicious food of my aunt's house yet another time, it was slowly becoming a base for us in the north east.

 ## Wait, is that a Rhino?